 Please note that requirements of certain programs (e.g., teacher credential programs) are governed by outside agencies.
 The requirements of these programs are subject to change based on changes dictated by these outside agencies.

 All CSU graduates must demonstrate competency in writing prior to receiving a degree by satisfying the University Writing Skills requirement (UWSR).
-Graduate students can meet this requirement in one of four ways:
+Graduate students can meet this requirement in one of the following ways:

 - If you have previously satisfied the Graduation Writing Assessment Requirement at CSUEB or at another CSU campus, CSUEB will accept official certification of completion if the entire requirement, as specified by that CSU campus, was satisfied and you were a matriculated student at the time.

 - If you have graduated from any one of the CSU campuses; unless it is noted on your transcript that your USWR was not satisfied.